koto-lang/koto/crates/cli/docs/core_lib/io.md

 ## File

-A map that wraps a file handle, returned from functions in `io`.
+An object that represents a file handle.

 ## File.flush